Build local support for warm homes

 Make a campaign scarf

-Host a craftivism session with your local community to make scarves representing why we need warm homes for all.
-We’ll show these scarves to our MPs and bring them together in Westminster after the winter to make a giant scarf, representing communities across the UK calling for warm homes.
+Host a craftivism session with your community to make scarves representing why we need warm homes for all.
+You can show these scarves to your local politicians to demonstrate the breadth of support for warm homes.

 Find out how to make a campaign scarf with your local community and partners.

-Speak to your neighbours about the campaign by going door to door and asking them to write a postcard to find out how they’ve been impacted by the energy crisis.
+Speak to your neighbours about the campaign by going door to door, asking them how they've been impacted by sky-high bills and to sign a postcard.

 Meet people on their own turf by asking for space to hold a stall or workshop at local events, libraries, religious services, food banks or other spaces where people gather.
 This will help you reach people outside of your usual networks.